SerenityOS/tree-sitter-jakt/README.md

 Note: this step is only temporary.
 The highlighter will eventually be added to the nvim-tressitter project to be included with neovim.

-1. Add the following to the neovim config:
+1. Add the following to the neovim (lua) config:

    ```
    local parser_config = require "nvim-treesitter.parsers".get_parser_configs()